SuhailPurkar/Stock-Hawk/README.md

 Copyright 2016 Suhail Purkar

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0.
-you may not use this file except in compliance with the License.
+You may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0